akankshauml/Basic-Python/README.md

 Python_Harry_Potter
-Python concepts for beginners covers the following :
+Basic concepts for beginners covers the following :

 1) Creating a Dataframe
 2) Selecting Columns Rows of a DataFrame